deanshub/virtual-directory/readme.md

 ## cli usage
 `virtual-directory --dest virtual-project --src my-project --exclusions "node_modules/execa node_modules/express"`

-## .virtualdirectory usage
+## `.virtualdirectory` file usage
-create `.virtualdirectory` file in the source directory in the correct format and just insert the command `virtual-directory`
+create `.virtualdirectory` file in the source directory in the correct format and just run the command `virtual-directory` from that directory

 ### .virtualdirectory format
 ```